xrdocs/design/_blogs/2018-05-08-peering-fabric-hld.md

 ### Topology and Peer Distribution

- peering fabric introduces two options for fabric topology and peer termination.
+The Cisco Peering Fabric introduces two options for fabric topology and peer termination.
 The first, similar to more traditional peering deployments, collapses the Peer Termination and Core Connectivity network functions into a single physical device using the device’s